 Recently we have heard about the chemical poisoning of workers in electronics factories.
 However, if the cleanroom operates properly according to the cleanliness standard, it will not cause harm to the human body.
 Workers working in cleanrooms need to wear full anti-static clothing and masks.

-In fact, in cleanroom, the harm to the human body can come from two reasons:
+In fact, in a cleanroom, the harm to the human body can come from two reasons:

 2. Some factories use chemicals harmful to humans in clean rooms but are not equipped with suitable exhaust equipment.

 Many cleaning solutions used in electronic cleanrooms contain toxic chemical components.
 If the generated exhaust gas is discharged in time without suitable exhaust equipment, these harmful components will stay in the cleanroom.